In Tokyo, Kerry defends U.S. strategic pivot to Asia

 Kerry has stressed his interest in a diplomatic solution.

-"The United States remains open to authentic and credible negotiations on denuclearization, but the burden is on Pyongyang," he said.
-"North Korea must take meaningful steps to show that it will honor commitments it has already made, and it has to observe laws and the norms of international behavior."
+"The United States remains open to authentic and credible negotiations on denuclearisation, but the burden is on Pyongyang," he said.
+"North Korea must take meaningful steps to show that it will honour commitments it has already made, and it has to observe laws and the norms of international behaviour."

-On Sunday evening, however, Kerry appeared to open the door to talking without requiring the North to take denuclearization steps in advance.
+On Sunday evening, however, Kerry appeared to open the door to talking without requiring the North to take denuclearisation steps in advance.
 Beijing, he said, could be an intermediary.

 "If the Chinese came to us and said, 'look, here's what we've got cooking and so forth,' I'm not going to tell you that I'm shutting the door today to something that's logical and that might have a chance of success," he said.

-If North Korean leader Kim Jong-un does agree to stop trying to build his nuclear arsenal, peace talks can reopen, Kerry said in a separate interview.

-"If he will meet the obligations that we've all set out that are necessary, we are prepared to negotiate on a full range of issues," Kerry told CBS.

-While signaling U.S. support for its Asian allies, Kerry also said in a speech that he did not want territorial disputes between Japan and China to jeopardize the region's security and prosperity.
+While signalling U.S. support for its Asian allies, Kerry also said he did not want territorial disputes between Japan and China to jeopardize the region's security and prosperity.

-"It is time also to put long-festering territorial pursuits behind us," he said.
-"The stakes are far too high and the global economy is too fragile for anyone to allow these inherited problems to divide the region and to inflame it."
+"It is time also to put long-festering territorial pursuits behind us," "The stakes are far too high and the global economy is too fragile for anyone to allow these inherited problems to divide the region and to inflame it," he said.

-Tensions between the two nations soared last year over rival claims to a crop of islands in the East China Sea.
+Tensions between the two nations soared last year over rival calims to a crop of islands in the East China Sea.

-Note: (This story was corrected in the third paragraph to say "South Korea" in place of "North Korea".